plesk/docker-fs/README.md

 To unmount directory interrupt running `docker-fs` process with `CTRL+C`.

+(You can also unmount directory with command `fusermount -u $(pwd)/mnt`.)

 # Technical details and limitations.

 - `docker-fs` works via docker API, so it can work with either local or remote docker servers.
 (currently only local docker through unix-socket is implemented).

 - File system is implemented using [GO-FUSE](https://github.com/hanwen/go-fuse) library which implements FUSE (File systems in USEr space) protocol.

+- Due to previous point (FUSE) `docker-fs` works on Linux, should work on MacOS, and possibly works somehow in WSL on Windows.

 - Currently docker-fs supports only READ operations over mounted FS.
 But docker API allows modification on files so possibly it will be made in future.